Important considerations as you provide meaningful and relevant learning opportunities for your students!

 - Most (not all) real tools (hammers, saws, drills, glue guns) require the close supervision and monitoring of the use of those tools which means the child really isn’t freely and independently exploring the environment.

 - Hovering over a child who is too young to master the safe and effective use of the tool so that the teacher can give the child the experience of using a real tool is out of touch with where the child is in their development and can ultimately be a frustrating experience rather than a meaningful experience.
 Hovering is still hovering regardless the medium used.

 - Many real tools can lead to real accidents with serious injury that are simply not worth the risk.

 - When a young child gets injured by a tool or even burned by something like a glue gun, they don’t understand that this is only temporary.
 It can build fear to try again rather than build a healthy sense of respect for the tool.

 - Introducing a real tool that a young child can’t possibly master on his own is not any different or constructive than expecting a preschooler to hold his pencil correctly and write his name before he is physically and cognitively ready to do so.

 - The average preschool classroom is not equipped with enough staff or parent volunteers to effectively introduce real tools and monitor their use successfully.

 - Real tools are far more interesting to young children which naturally leads children to be more positively and constructively invested in their use and in the classroom experience as a whole.

-- The use of real tools in the preschool classroom give children a sense of accomplishment and a truer inner joy for constructing, building, engineering, and creating.
+- The use of real tools in the preschool classroom gives children a sense of accomplishment and a deeper desire for constructing, building, engineering, and creating.